 The target users for this tool are researchers conducting a geospatial analysis of a work and exploring topics that occur around specific place names in or across texts.
 No technical background is required for using TopoText, nor does it require a steep learning curve; it was purposely designed to provide a quick and easy entry point from which to conduct a spatial analysis that could help guide further spatial investigations.
 In addition, users can upload any type of plain text in English, French, German, or Spanish; this option facilitates a multifocal approach and makes potential applications of the tool available to different disciplines.

-Randa El Khatib (project manager; University of Victoria), David Joseph Wrisley (NYU Abu Dhabi), Mohamad Jaber (Google), Julia El Zini, Bilal Abi Farraj, Shady Elbassuoni, Houda Nasser, Shadia Barada, Wassim El-Hajj, and Yasmin Kadah (American University of Beirut).
+Randa El Khatib (project lead; University of Toronto), David Joseph Wrisley (NYU Abu Dhabi), Mohamad Jaber (Google), Julia El Zini, Bilal Abi Farraj, Shady Elbassuoni, Houda Nasser, Shadia Barada, Wassim El-Hajj, and Yasmin Kadah (American University of Beirut).

 Keywords: geoparsing, experimental prototyping, word-place collocations, digital mapping